bec-archer/SR80-Manuals/user-manual.md

 1. Open the item
 2. Tap the **Totaled** button (black in light mode, white in dark mode)
-3. Confirm — you'll see a **"Totaled"** confirmation and the app takes you back to the queue
-4. If there's a diagnostic cost, enter it through the normal cost flow.
-If not, enter $0 and it moves straight to Complete.
+3. Confirm — the item is now marked Totaled and shows a black TOTALED banner on the job card

+**Adding a diagnostic cost (optional):** After marking an item Totaled, you'll see an **"Add Cost"** button.
+Tap it to enter the diagnostic cost — the same cost entry form you use for normal items.
+If the cost is more than $0, you'll see the manager approval prompt.
+If there's no charge, you can skip this entirely — cost entry is not required.

+The item stays in Totaled status after cost entry (it does NOT move to Complete).
+The Front Counter handles closing Totaled items through the "Customer Contacted" flow.

 ### About the Action Buttons